requarks/docs-legacy/prerequisites.md

 It can safely be installed on the same server as Wiki.js.
 MongoDB is mainly used for users and content metadata, which is very light on server resources usage.

-## Replica Set / Sharded Cluster support
+Replica Set / Sharded Cluster installations are fully supported.

-Fully supported.

-## Cloud Providers

 Should you prefer on having a cloud provider host the MongoDB instance for you, here's a few examples: